 A permit can also be obtained at the Public Services Permit Counter (4th Floor) of City Hall.

-Residential Waste Collection & Recycling: The Costa Mesa Sanitary District (CMSD) administers the residential and multi-family (40 less units) curbside waste collection and recycling services for the City of Costa Mesa.
+Residential Waste Collection & Recycling: The Costa Mesa Sanitary District (CMSD) administers the residential and multi-family (4 or less units) curbside waste collection and recycling services for the City of Costa Mesa.
 The current waste collection services provider is CR&R. Information regarding household hazardous waste, pharmaceutical waste, and sharps waste disposal is available on the CMSD’s website.
 For more information regarding residential waste collection and recycling programs, please see below:

 Commercial & Multi-Family (5 or more units) Waste Collection and Recycling: The City of Costa Mesa administers a non-exclusive Waste Hauler Franchise that permits for-hire waste haulers to provide recurring and temporary waste collection and recycling services to commercial and multi-family properties: